Hydrolyzed Plant Protein

 Flavor Enhancer

-Hydrolyzed Plant Protein (HPP) is a processed ingredient derived from various plant sources used to enhance flavor in foods.
+Hydrolyzed plant protein is a processed protein derived from various plant sources through hydrolysis.
+It is used to enhance flavor and protein content in foods.

 What is Hydrolyzed Plant Protein?